5A-Practice problems with linear approximation

 6-The exact value equal to the approximated value + error, the exact value is 2.01652, the approximated value=2.0166.

-In Part 3 of Practice problem#3, is required to get the approximate value of the third root of 25.0.
+In Part 3 of Practice Problem #3, the approximate value of the third root of 25.0 is required.

 1-Our starting point is chosen to be a0=8, in this third case the value of b0= 25.